suncoast-devs/handbook/lessons/full-stack-build-an-app/22-using-the-authentication-information.md

 }
 ```

-Now let's only show the avatar and welcome message if the user is logged in.
+Now let's only show the avatar, welcome message, and create new restaurant if
+the user is logged in.

 To determine the user we'll add a call to `getUser` from `auth.js`